SharperJBCA/sharperjbca.github.io/_pages/about.md

   - /about.html
 ---

-I’m an astrophysicist working with major radio observatories, both on Earth and in space, to better understand the physics of the interstellar medium.
+I’m an astrophysicist at the Jodrell Bank Centre of Astrophysics studying the physics of the interstellar medium.

 ---